harshshahu/SonarQube-Run-on-EC2-Manually/README.md

 1️⃣ Clone the below reository and install SonarQube and SonarScanner on your EC2:
     https://github.com/harshshahu/SonarQube-And-SonarScanner-Installation-on-EC2.git

-2️⃣ Follow all steps to install SonarQube and SonarScanner on EC2.
+2️⃣ Follow all steps to install SonarQube and SonarScanner on EC2:
     After installation Login to EC2 and install python, pip, flask, nodejs, java, maven (if not installed).

-3️⃣ URL: http://<EC2-PUBLIC-IP>:9000 (Default sonarQube link)
+3️⃣ URL: http://<EC2-PUBLIC-IP>:9000 (Default sonarQube link):
     Default credentials: admin/admin
     Change password on first login

-4️⃣ Generate Authentication Token
+4️⃣ Generate Authentication Token:
     Login to SonarQube
     Go to: User → My Account → Security → Generate Token Save the token securely

-5️⃣ Configure Environment Variables
+5️⃣ Configure Environment Variables:
     copy and export on your EC2:
     Login to your EC2 and type below: